BattleAxeVR/PSVR2_OpenXR_Eye_Tracking/README.md

 WARNING: USE AT YOUR OWN RISK!!!
 No Warranty is provided!

-These API layers rely on a THIRD PARTY closed-source and as-yet unreleased DLL (do NOT ask me for it).

 Calibration isn't finished yet, it will be done in a separate app.

 To code this, I modified the framework provided by mbucchia here: